ChrisGordon888/Challenge11_NoteTakerExpress/README.md

 Open your web browser and navigate to http://localhost:3000 to access the Note Taker application.

 ## Deployed Application
-The Note Taker application has been deployed to GithubPages.
+The Note Taker application has been deployed to my local browser at http://localhost:3000.

 ## Technologies Used